 Last night, a group of archeologists, anthropologists, reporters and lawyers tried to decipher clues in a deck of Heli0pTx Cards sold to them by one of the local dealers.
 None of them could agree on what the cards actually meant, or what they could actually do.

-There was an old guy from Germany, Dr. Adolphus Kleppenheim, held up a single card as a badge of his authority, claiming it held the key to uncovering a vast buried necropolis, though he refused to surrender it to anyone else for closer inspection.
+There was an old guy from Germany, Dr. Adolphus Kleppenheim.
+He held up a single card as a badge of his authority, claiming it held the key to uncovering a vast buried necropolis, though he refused to surrender it to anyone else for closer inspection.
 He was certain he was right, and he kept shouting and banging on the table.
 He acted like a Nazi, and probably was one, given the way he hadn’t changed his name.
 Even if he wasn’t a Nazi, he was predisposed to favor that mindset.
 Surrounding him, there was an entourage of sycophantic students, doting on his every word, and their support emboldened his behavior.
-A younger Pole sat back, nodding here and there, though not necessarily as a sign of agreement, and it might have only been to show he was paying attention, but the German took it as a sign of weakness, and started badgering him.
+A younger Pole sat back, nodding here and there, though not necessarily as a sign of agreement.
+The young Pole might have been nodding only to show he was paying attention, but the German took it as a sign of weakness, and started badgering him.

-The professors from the more prestigious universities, the Oxfords, the Yales, they urged the gathering to approach the problem using old fashioned, well-established notions, believing that social order was the primary concern of whoever designed the cards.
+The professors from the more prestigious universities, the Oxfords, the Yales and what all, they urged the gathering to approach the problem using old fashioned, well-established methods, believing that social rank was the primary concern of whoever designed the cards.
 It could have been the influence of all the pyramids around, not only the actual ones, rising from the desert, but also the souvenir miniature replicas in every shop window.
 The design hoisted a natural hierarchy to the apex of its design.
 It suggested a natural order to things, a natural function of any religion, and here, on display, was one where kings were gods, not just chosen representatives, and individuality, freedom, and subjectivity, being modern deceits, were inapplicable.

-This was a land with a history of being at the height of human development, one of the greatest cultures ever known, and with a history of being a colony, under the rule of distant strangers.
-A sensitivity to both histories informed the discussions; as they revolved around conquest and plunder as a value, but also the need for strangers in a strange land to show proper respect to the culture that surrounds them, lest it consume them.
+This was a land with a history; being at the height of human development, in ancient times, one of the greatest cultures ever known, then becoming a colony, under the rule of distant strangers.
+A sensitivity to both histories informed the barroom discussions; as the talk revolved around conquest and plunder as a value, but also recognizing the need for strangers in a strange land to show proper respect to the culture that surrounds them, lest it consume them.